 There are 39 million blind people in the world and 64% are women.
-Females account for nearly 75% of those suffering with cataract blindness and, a lot of the time, do not receive surgery at the same rate as men.
+Females account for nearly 75% of those suffering from cataract blindness and, a lot of the time, do not receive surgery at the same rate as men.

-The Tej Kohli and Ruit Foundation has set up outreach camps across Nepal and has seen many women and girls suffer with needless blindness.
-Throughout developing countries women are often expected to tend to the house and look after children whilst males seek employment to earn an income.
+The Tej Kohli and Ruit Foundation has set up outreach camps across Nepal and has seen many women and girls suffer from needless blindness.
+Throughout developing countries, women are often expected to tend to the house and look after children whilst males seek employment to earn an income.
 When a woman becomes blind, other members of the family have to pick up the responsibilities that are left behind due to blindness preventing a woman from doing anything at all.

 On top of this, women and young girls often face the burden of caring for other family members who may be blind.
 The care needed often disenfranchises them from employment or education leading to a life of poverty.

 There are a number of reasons that cause women to be less likely to undergo cataract surgery.
-These include, a number of cultural and socio-economic barriers which prevent women from accessing surgery such as restricted autonomy, high costs of travel to reach district hospitals and limited resources within households.
+These include a number of cultural and socio-economic barriers which prevent women from accessing surgery such as restricted autonomy, high costs of travel to reach district hospitals and limited resources within households.
 Whilst there are thousands of men who are also in desperate need of surgery, the Tej Kohli and Ruit Foundation noticed that there were often more women suffering from cataract blindness.